 Textbook.
 I will post the handwritten notes I use in class after each lecture.
-No textbook is required, but some good sources to look at are Terence Tao's Analysis II and Stein-Shakarchi's Fourier Analysis and Real Analysis.
+No textbook is required, but we will follow parts of Stein-Shakarchi's series I: Fourier Analysis, III: Real Analysis and IV: Functional Analysis; Baby Rudin is also a good reference for parts of the class.
 The last part of the course will follow Milnor's Topology from the differentiable viewpoint.